AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Abstract

 \section{Abstract}

-A key factor in effective Self-Supervised learning (SSL) is preventing dimensional collapse, which is where higher-dimensional representation spaces span a lower-dimensional subspace.
-Therefore, SSL optimization strategies involve guiding a model to produce representations ($R$) with a higher dimensionality.
-We refer to dimensionality as the entropy of the representation space $H(R)$ as the term is meant to quantify the degree to which representations are distributed.
-Dimensionality is either optimized through a dimension-contrastive approach that encourages feature decorrelation or through a sample-contrastive method that promotes a uniform spread of sample representations.
-Both families of SSL algorithms also utilize a projection head that maps $R$ into a lower-dimensional embedding space $Z$.
-Recent work has characterized the projection head as a filter of irrelevant features from the SSL objective by reducing mutual information, $I(R;Z)$.
+A key factor in effective Self-Supervised learning (SSL) is preventing dimensional collapse, where higher-dimensional representation spaces ($R$) span a lower-dimensional subspace.
+Therefore, SSL optimization strategies involve guiding a model to produce $R$ with a higher dimensionality ($H(R)$) through objectives that encourage decorrelation of features or sample uniformity in $R$.
+A higher $H(R)$ indicates that $R$ has greater feature diversity which is useful for generalization to downstream tasks.
+Alongside dimensionality optimization, SSL algorithms also utilize a projection head that maps $R$ into an embedding space $Z$.
+Recent work has characterized the projection head as a filter of noisy or irrelevant features from the SSL objective by reducing the mutual information $I(R;Z)$.
 Therefore, the current literature's view is that a good SSL representation space should have a high $H(R)$ and a low $I(R;Z)$.
-However, this view of the problem is lacking in terms of an understanding of the underlying training dynamics that influences both terms, as well as how the values of $H(R)$ and $I(R;Z)$ arrived at the end of training reflect the downstream performance of an SSL model.
-We address both gaps in the literature by demonstrating that increases in $H(R)$ due to feature decorrelation at the start of training lead to a higher $I(R;Z)$, while increases in $H(R)$ due to samples distributing uniformly in a high-dimensional space at the end of training cause $I(R;Z)$ to plateau or decrease.
-Furthermore, our analysis shows that the best performing SSL models do not have the highest $H(R)$ nor the lowest $I(R;Z)$, but arrive at an optimal intermediate point for both.
-We develop a method called \texttt{AdaDim} to exploit these observed training dynamics by adaptively weighting between losses based on feature decorrelation and uniform sample spread.
-Empirically, \texttt{AdaDim} outperforms state of the art SSL approaches by as much as $3\%$ across a diverse set of image classification benchmarks.
+However, this view of SSL is lacking in terms of an understanding of the underlying training dynamics that influences the relationship between both terms.
+For this reason, we directly oppose the current literature's view of SSL representation spaces and instead assert that the best performing $R$ is one arrives at an ideal balance between both $H(R)$ and $I(R;Z)$.
+Our findings reveal that increases in $H(R)$ due to feature decorrelation at the start of training lead to correspondingly higher $I(R;Z)$, while increases in $H(R)$ due to samples distributing uniformly in a high-dimensional space at the end of training cause $I(R;Z)$ to plateau or decrease.
+Furthermore, our analysis shows that the best performing SSL models do not have the highest $H(R)$ nor the lowest $I(R;Z)$, but effectively arrive at a balance between both.
+To take advantage of this analysis, we introduce AdaDim, a training strategy that leverages SSL training dynamics by adaptively balancing between increasing $H(R)$ through feature decorrelation and sample uniformity as well as gradual regularization of $I(R;Z)$ as training progresses.
+We show performance improvements of up to 3\% over common SSL baselines despite our method not utilizing expensive techniques such as queues, clustering, predictor networks, or student-teacher architectures.